VPAC/superlinux/supercomputingwithlinux.md

 3. I will not copy the Gaussian software, nor make it available to anyone else.
 4. I will acknowledge Gaussian Inc. in published works to which Gaussian calculations on the VPAC >systems contributed.

 Most HPC clusters will have a team of systems administrators to provided assistance to users and most of those will have some sort of ticketing system (e.g., Request Tracker) to manage those issue requests.
-This means that there will be one email address to contact for help (e.g., help@vpac.org)
+This means that there will be one email address to contact for help (e.g., `help@vpac.org`)

 The importance of using this email address should not be underestimated.
 An issue raised through this address is seen by a number of systems administrators, so they may all act and comment on the issue, even if you are only in correspondence with a single person.
 It is best not to email a single systems administrator.
 Not only will the issue not receive the collective attention and knowledge of the team, the individual in question may be away or otherwise busy.
 Plus, it causes issues with the owning institutions record keeping, recall, and metrics.

 When emailing the help desk use one correspondence thread per issue.
-If you have three distinctly different matters, initiate three tickets.
+If a user has distinctly different matters, they should initiate three separate tickets.
 This is because different people may take primary responsibility for different issues.
 Please note the term "distinctly different"; you can submit a ticket with multiple, but related issues.
 For example "When I submit this job across multiple nodes it crashes and I run it successfully on a single core, it generates an error", counts two related issues.
-The request "When I submit this job across multiple nodes it crashes, and can you book me in the next intermediate training course" counts as "distinctly different" issues.
+The request "When I submit this job across multiple nodes it crashes, and can you book me in the next intermediate training course?" counts as "distinctly different" issues.
 On a related matter, when initiating a ticket do not go through an email archive and reopen a ticket unless it actually is the same issue.

 When submitting a ticket be as clear and as informative as possible in the ticket.
 A ticket that says "My job died, why?" is difficult to diagnose.
 One that says "My job ID 28807 on trifid died.
-My PBS script is located in ~/openfoam/openfoam_par and my input file was simpleFoam" tells us a great deal!
+My PBS script is located in `~/openfoam/openfoam_par` and my input file was `simpleFoam`" tells the helpdesk operators a great deal!
 Also, as we'll learn later, jobs often produce useful diagnostic error information.
 These are worth checking.

 The other request we have is please be patient and accepting.
 Diagnosing failures in high performance and parallel computing is somewhat far from trivial.
 Whilst system administrators have a wide range of experience in operations and network administration, resource and cluster management, and scientific programming, they are not experts on all scientific disciplines or even all applications - not even collectively.
 Often users will have great familiarity and expertise in the application that they're using and almost invariably, the will have greater expertise in the discipline in question.

 # 2.0 The Linux Environment

+This introduction will engage in several tasks.
+It makes no assumption of the user's familiarity with Linux or the Linux command-line.
+In order to use a contemporary supercomputer however, it is pretty much essential that a user has these skills.
+Nearly every supercomputer on the planet runs Linux, and every current supercomputer at VPAC uses this operating system.

-In this introduction to Linux part of the course we will engage in several tasks.
-The first will be to log into a Linux system and familiarise ourselves with the environment.
-We will then create some files on the local machine and copy those files to the supercomputer.
-We will then log on to the supercomputer, modify those files and copy them back the local computer.
-Back on the local computer we'll create a directory, move the files to that directory and run some very basic search functions.
+The basic activities will be to log into a Linux system and familiarise one's self with the environment.
+Then the user will create some files on the local machine and copy those files to the supercomputer.
+They will then log on to the supercomputer, modify those files and copy them back the local computer.
+Learning to distinguish between the local environment and the remote environment is an essential skill.
+After that the user will create a directory, move the files to that directory and run some very basic search functions.

-For users who are familiar with the command line, this chapter may seem a little trivial.
+For users who are familiar with the command line, this chapter may seem trivial.
 However for those who do not have this necessary background, it is essential.
 More and more researchers are reaching the postgraduate level with very little exposure to the command line, simply because of extensive GUI developments in general use operating systems.
 However, in order to use HPC clusters effectively, this knowledge is required.
-Best of all, it's knowledge that can remain for the rest of your computing life - many of the core commands illustrated here date from the 1970s and show no sign of being replaced any time soon.
+Best of all, it's knowledge that can remain for the rest of a user's computing life - many of the core commands illustrated here date from the 1970s and are still in active development.

 ## 2.1 Logging On

-To log on to a HPC system, you will need a user account and password and a Secure Shell (ssh) client.
+To log on to a HPC system, a user will need an account, a password, and a Secure Shell (ssh) client.
 Most HPC cluster administrators do not allow connections with protocols such as Telnet, FTP or RSH as they insecurely send passwords in plain-text over the network, which is easily captured by packet analyser tools (e.g., Wireshark).

-Linux distributions almost always include SSH as part of the default installation as does Mac OS 10.x, although you may also wish to use the Fugu SSH client.
-For MS-Windows users, the free PuTTY client is recommended.
+Linux distributions almost always include SSH as part of the default installation as does Mac OS 10.x, although one may also wish to use the Fugu SSH client.
+For MS-Windows users, the free PuTTY client is a recommended option, as is MobaXterm.

-If using Mac OS 10.x, you will probably want to add a terminal alias to your dock.
+If using Mac OS 10.x, a user will probably want to add a terminal alias to your dock.
 From the Macintosh HDD and go to the Applications folder, then Utilities from within that.
 Terminal is in the Utilities folder.
 Drag it to an empty space in the Dock, and the operating system will put an alias there.
-If you are using a graphic interface for Linux, like GNOME or KDE, you may wish to do the same with one of the terminal clients and panels.
+If graphic interface for Linux is being used, like GNOME or KDE, a similar shortcut can be implemented.

-If you're using MS-Windows, download PuTTY.
-In the 'Host Name' box, enter the server you want to connect to (e.g., trifid.vpac.org) and select SSH from the 'Connection type' radio button.
+If you're using MS-Windows, download PuTTY or another SSH client.
+If PuTTY is being used, in the 'Host Name' box, enter the server (e.g., `trifid.vpac.org`) and select SSH from the 'Connection type' radio button.
 Verify the host key when connecting for the first time.
-You will also probably want to have X-forwarding enabled for any connections that require graphic forwarding.

-In the 'Host Name' box, enter the server you want to connect to (e.g., trifid.vpac.org) and select ssh from the 'Connection type' radio button.
-Its useful to enter a session name, "Trifid" in the above case and save it so you don't need to remember the details next time.
+Enabling X-forwarding enabled is recommended for any connections that require graphic forwarding.
+It is very useful to enter a session name, (e.g., "Trifid") in the above case and save it so the details are saved for future connections.

 Generally, the other Putty settings will be fine as they are.
-One thing you might need if you are going to be using XWindows (to display a graphical interface from the HPC cluster on your desktop) is to turn on XForwarding.
+One thing a MS-Windows user might need if they are going to be using XWindows (to display a graphical interface from the HPC cluster on the local system) is to turn on XForwarding.
 Note however that there is a general rule of thumb that X-forwarding is not usually recommended for a cluster, due to the latency of operating over a WAN link.
-Do your computation on the cluster, copy the files, and do your visualisation using local resources.

-However, if you do need to do remote visualisation, you will also need some sort of "XWindows Server" installed on your desktop, if you are using MS-Windows.
+The general rule is do computation on the cluster, copy the files, and do visualisation using local resources.
+However, if visualisation is necessary, the users will also need some sort of "XWindows Server" installed on your local system if they are using MS-Windows.
 A possible free option is XMing, `http://www.straightrunning.com/XmingNotes/`

-With Mac or Linux simply open the terminal client and enter your username and the machine you wish to connect to, followed by the password when connected.
-For example;  `ssh <your username>@trifid.vpac.org`
+With Mac or Linux a user can simply open the terminal client and enter their username and the machine they wish to connect to, followed by the password when connected.
+For example;  `ssh <your username>@trifid.vpac.org`.
 Secure shell opens a connection to a remote system.
-Replace trifid.vpac.org with the HPC cluster that you are connecting to.
-If graphic enabling is desired one can use the -X or -Y (secure) options e.g., `ssh -Y <your username>@trifid.vpac.org`
+If graphic forwarding is desired then one can use the -X or -Y (secure) options e.g., `ssh -Y <your username>@trifid.vpac.org`

-Open up two terminal windows.
-In the first terminal window we'll explore some of the basic commands on the local machine In the second terminal window we'll do the same, but on the supercomputer.
+Whilst stepping through the tutorial components of this publication it is best to have two terminal windows open, whether seperate or in tabbed form.
+One terminal client window will be for the remote system and one for the local system.

 ## 2.2 Exploring The Environment

-The first thing we'll do is explore the environment of the command-line on both our local machine and the supercomputer.
-On both these systems, run the following commands.
+The first thing a user can do is explore the environment of the command-line on both our local machine and the remote supercomputer.
+On both these systems, the following commands should be entered.

 `whoami` : "Who Am I?; prints the effective user id.
-`pwd` : "Print working directory";  prints the directory where you're currently in.
+`pwd` : "Print working directory";  prints the directory where the user is currently in.

-Now you know who you are (useful if you are logged on to several machines at the same time with different user names) and where you are.
+Now they know who they are (useful if one logged on to several machines at the same time with different user names) and where they are.

 When a user logs in on a Linux or other UNIX-like system on the command line, they start in their home directory.
-The output of the above command should be: /home/<username> .
-A full standard directory listing is available at the back of this manual.
-For users from a MS-Windows background, one of the first things that one will notice is that there is no drive letters (e.g., C:).
-As the catch-phrase says: "Everything in the UNIX system is a file" (Kernighan and Pike, 1984, p41) - which means that files, directories, and any input-output resources (disks, keyboard, memory, etc) are treated as a stream of bytes through the filesystem.
+The output of the above command should be: `/home/<username>`.
+A standard directory listing is available in the reference section of this publication.
+For users from a MS-Windows background, one of the first things that they may notice is that there is no drive letters (e.g., C:).
+As the catch-phrase says: "Everything in the UNIX system is a file" (Kernighan and Pike, 1984, p41).
+Which means that files, directories, and any input-output resources (disks, keyboard, memory, etc) are treated as a stream of bytes through the filesystem.

-Now let's run a listing for the directory on both the local computer and the supercomputer:
+A directory listing can be run on both the local computer and the remote supercomputer:

 `ls` : "List"; lists contents for particular directory, the current directory by default.

-Now you know 'Who am I'?
+Now they know 'Who am I'?
 'Where am I?' and 'What's here'?
+Fairly fundamental steps!

 Linux commands often come with options expressed as:

 `<command> -<option[s]>`

 Run this command on both the local computer and the supercomputer.
+Unlike the previous command a number of other files and file information should be present.

 `ls -lart` : "List" with long format, including file permissions (l), include hidden files ('a', for all), sorted by reverse  order ('r'), by modification time ('t').

 Linux commands come with `man` (manual) pages, which provide a terse description of the meaning and options available to a command.
 To view the appropriate man page simply enter the word man followed by the command.
 Specific sections of a man page can also be invoked.
 A more verbose alternative to man with a simple hypertext system is info.

 > "If you're having trouble with a unix command, type in "man <command>" and it'll be mansplained to you!"
--- David Ma, *Introduction to Linux and HPC* class, Jun 26, 2016
+-- David Ma, *Introduction to Linux and HPC* class, University of Melbourne, Jun 26, 2016

 Both man and info can exited with `q` for quit.